BIOEE 4780 - [Ecosystem Biology and Global Change]

 Prerequisite: BIOEE 1610 or equivalent.

-Examines ecosystem structure, carbon and energy flow, and nutrient cycles, and contrasts terrestrial and aquatic systems.
-Reviews classic ecosystem experiments, and considers anthropogenic effects on ecosystems, such as from acid precipitation, fossil fuel combustion, nitrogen pollution, and climate change.
+Examines ecosystem structure, carbon and energy flow, and nutrient cycles, and how these processes respond to environmental variations.
+Reviews classic ecosystem experiments, and considers effects on ecosystems from human-driven environmental changes, such as acid precipitation, nitrogen pollution, and climate change.

 Outcome 1: Students will understand the theory and measurement of central processes in ecosystem ecology, across a range of ecosystems.